csc-training/portable-gpu-programming/openmp/03-poisson/README.md

 ### Exercises

-1. Offload Jacobi iteration to GPU by inserting a suitable OpenMP target pragmas around the loop (see 'TODO 1' in the code).
+1. Offload Jacobi iteration to GPU by inserting a suitable OpenMP target directives around the loop (see 'TODO 1' in the code).
    Remember to include map clauses like in the previous exercise.

    Please ensure that the result remains correct.